dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * text: text shown for the run button (default is "Run")
 * print: evaluates this expression when clicked
+* expression: optional expression - the form fields are initialized with the result of this expression
 * deleteConfirmation: optional confirmation message before performing the action

 The form content (if a form is present), is added to the context using the key "form".
+This widget is a container.
+Any form elements are defined by adding an "Input" widget for each form field.

 #### create